gmfmi/searchinGhost/README.md

 the [Ghost Content API](https://ghost.org/docs/api/v3/content/) to load your blog content and the powerful [FlexSearch](https://github.com/nextapps-de/flexsearch) library to index and run search queries.

-Everything happens in the client browser, this helps us to deliver blazing-fast seach result and display them in real-time to your users (a.k.a "search-as-you-type").
-We also take care about minimizing network loads by relying on the browser `localStorage` and only sending request when necessary.
+Everything happens in the client browser, it helps us to deliver blazing fast search results and displays them in real-time to your users (a.k.a "search-as-you-type").
+We also take care about minimizing network loads by relying on the browser `localStorage` only sending request when necessary.

 Try it by yourself with this [Live Demo](https://gmfmi.github.io/searchinGhost/) (data fetched from the offical Ghost demo).